KirkDiggler/ronnied/internal/services/game/README.md

 - After all players roll, check for ties:
   - Tied highest rolls trigger a winner roll-off
   - Tied lowest rolls trigger a loser roll-off
+- Roll-offs are treated as sub-games with their own state
 - Roll-offs can be nested if ties persist
 - Drink ledger provides detailed history of all drink assignments
 - Consider timeout for inactive games